ankitt-gupta/java-streams-api-interview/README.md

 			int[] a27 = { 5, 0, 1, 0, 8, 0 };
 			// Expected: {0,0,0,5,1,8}

+28. In a given array of integers, return true if it contains distinct values

+			// Give:
+			int[] a28 = { 5, 0, 1, 0, 8, 0 };
+			// Expected: false

 29. Given the string[] group the strings based on the middle character

 			// Given: